FAQ: (Frequently Asked Questions)General Bicycle Quarterly

 Is my subscription still current?

 Your last issue is mailed in a special envelope stating "Your Last Issue."
 Also, on your address label is a number behind your name, which indicates the last issue you will receive.
-If we have your e-mail address, we will also send you a reminder when your subscription expires.
+If we have your e-mail address on file, we will also send you a reminder when your subscription expires.
 If you are still in doubt about the status of your subscription, please contact us.

 Has the latest issue been sent out?
 Why have I not received mine?

 The postal service can take up to 5 weeks to deliver periodical mail.
-For the current issue and the date it should have reached you, see our Current Issue page.
-If your issue has not arrived by that date, please contact us.
+If your issue is overdue (i.e., it has not arrived by these dates: Winter: Jan.
+1; Spring: May 1; Summer: Aug.
+1; Autumn: Nov.
+1), please contact us.

 Are back issues available?